AndreiD/qv_voting/README.md

 <img alt="Quadratic Voting with Smart Contracts Overview Image" src="https://raw.githubusercontent.com/AndreiD/qv_voting/master/assets/qv_1.jpeg"/>

+from Radical Markets: Uprooting Capitalism and Democracy for a Just Society.

 So 1 credit gives you 1 vote, 4 credits gives you 2 votes, 9 credits - 3 votes and so on.
 Why is this important ?
 Checkout the <a href="https://github.com/AndreiD/qv_voting#learn-more-about-qv-voting">explanation section</a>